- Learn about your health insurance coverage

 - Obtain copies of recent operative reports, discharge summaries or other recent medical care from the hospital where you were treated or from your health care provider (if applicable).
 Put these documents in a folder and bring it with you to college with your important papers.
 You may also ask the Health Center at school to keep the information in your file if they have the ability to save paper or electronic medical records.

 Should I find a health care provider near my college?

 If you are going to a college that is far away from your home, check with your health insurance coverage to see if the insurance company covers other health care providers (primary care, specialty visits, immunizations, contraception and reproductive health concerns).
 You may decide that having a local health care provider would work best for you but make sure to see what your options are.
 Your primary care provider at home may be able to help you find a health care provider (HCP) in your college area that has expertise with taking care of people with your illness.
-It is best to try and schedule an appointment with your new health care provider before you start classes so you can establish a relationship.
+It is best to try to schedule an appointment with your new health care provider before you start classes so you can establish a relationship.

 You can help the communication among all health care providers involved in your care by giving them a list of all your medical providers, and a brief description of their roles in your health care.
 Include telephone numbers, fax numbers, addresses, and email contact information, if appropriate.
 Provide them with copies of any important medical records, including notes from any operation(s), and a list of medication(s) you are taking.
 Be sure to tell your new provider if you have ever had any side effects or allergic reactions from any medication(s).

 Should I talk with my professors about the effect of chronic illness on my life?